Sharing the joy of birds since 1971

 We have one of our best line-ups ever of birding field trips for all ages and experience levels.
 We’re hosting workshops on making your windows bird-safe and collecting native plant seeds, and talks on bird calls and raptors coming up in the next few weeks.
 Check out our website calendar for all the details on how to sign up and where to go.
 Click the Events tab at the top of this page or go to @ www.somdaudubon.org/events/

-Monthly Talk: What are the birds saying?
+Recorded Monthly Talk is Up: What are birds saying?

 Yellow Warbler by Dale Bonk